meltyourface/blank/posts/Living-and-spirits-of-the-lost-blending/Earthly-Confluence-Ancestral-Ritual-for-Elemental-Harmony/index.md

 ## Title: The Ritual of Harmonious Earthly Confluence

-Goal: To harmonize with the ethereal energies of the earth and connect oneself to the mystical pulse of forgotten spirits and the living essence of the earth.
+**Goal**: To harmonize with the ethereal energies of the earth and connect oneself to the mystical pulse of forgotten spirits and the living essence of the earth.

-Setting: A quiet, natural location with earth, organic objects, and access to open sky.
+**Setting**: A quiet, natural location with earth, organic objects, and access to open sky.
 Ideal conditions are during a new moon or a full moon phase when spiritual energies are most potent.

 Materials Needed:
 1. A representation of each of the five elements (Earth, Air, Fire, Water, and Spirit)